juji-io/datalevin/doc/query.md

-Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [3].
+Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [4].
 This significantly reduces the size of query search space.

-### Search style optimizer (new)

-As a break from the traditional Selinger style optimizer [5], where dynamic programming (DP) is used for query planning, we plan with a shortest path graph search.
-This avoids filling the DP table in full.

 ### Cumulative average cardinality estimation (new)

 During a transaction, we update a cumulative average for each affected attribute of the affected encla.
 This cardinality estimation method is cheap and accurate, leading to better plans.

+### Steiner tree approximation query optimizer (new)

+As a break from the traditional Selinger style optimizer [6], where dynamic programming is used for query planning, we treat query planning as a Steiner tree problem and solve it with a fast approximation algorithm [3], which has better bounds.

 ## Benchmark